• Skip to main content

 5. Be Stealthy: Caddis hatches can bring trout to the surface, but they can also make them wary.
 Approach the water with caution.
 Avoid making unnecessary noise, and use longer leaders.

 6. Experiment with Fly Size and Color: Caddis can be in variety of sizes and color, so be prepared to adjust.
 If the trout seem selective, try changing the size or color of your flies.
-If your getting looks at your fly try scaling down in size.
+If you’re getting looks at your fly try scaling down in size.

 7. Wear Polarized Sunglasses: Polarized sunglasses can help you spot rising fish and caddis activity on the water’s surface.
 Good shades can give you a significant advantage when fishing dry flies.